The home team

-Baseball at San Quentin is more than a game.
 Every time they step onto the prison diamond, our players regain a little bit of their freedom.
-They move one step further in their rehabilitation.
-And they make a positive impact on the world outside the prison walls while doing so.

-The 20+ inmate players and coaches on the San Quentin A’s play a full season of baseball from April through October against visiting civilian teams from the Bay Area and beyond.
-Over the course of the season, the program enables the A’s players to develop valuable life skills through playing together on the team and provides an opportunity for them to connect and interact with civilians using baseball as a common bond.
+The 20+ incarcerated players and coaches on the San Quentin Giants play a full season of baseball from April through October against visiting civilian teams from the Bay Area and beyond.
+Over the course of the season, the program enables the Giants players to develop valuable life skills through playing together on the team and which provides an opportunity for them to connect and interact with civilians using baseball as a common bond.

-Games are played on Wednesdays, Thursdays, and Saturday mornings and evenings using the National Adult Baseball Association rulebook.
+Inside the infamous San Quentin state prison games are played on Wednesdays, Thursdays, and doubleheaders on Saturday’s.
+Our team is using the National Adult Baseball Association rulebook.

 Interested teams are invited to contact the program at email@example.com to learn more about opportunities to play baseball at San Quentin and schedule a game.